Who will be delivering the lessons and what training have they had?

-For individual lessons we a parent/responsible adult should be present (and visible) at the start and end of each lesson.
+For individual lessons a parent/responsible adult should be present (and visible) at the start and end of each lesson.
 If this is not possible please contact DPA or your teacher in advance to discuss alternatives.
-We are encouraging parents to stay in the room throughout the lesson and received positive feedback in regard to this during pilot sessions.
-Our staff are instructed to end the session if there is no sign of an adult.
+We encourage parents to stay in the room throughout the lesson.
+Our staff will end the session if there is no sign of an adult.

 For group tuition parents are encouraged to be in the room but must not appear on the camera.

-No. We acknowledge that there are some advantages in terms of managing allegations from recording the lessons.
-The counter argument is with issues relating to the risks of storing videos of children and issues to do videos of our staff that are not intended for wider viewing.
-We therefore feel that the control measures we have put in place are a more appropriate alternative
+No. We acknowledge that there are some advantages, in terms of managing allegations, from recording the lessons.
+The counter argument is with issues relating to the risks of storing videos of children, and videos of our staff that are not intended for wider viewing.
+We therefore feel that the control measures we have put in place are more appropriate.

-We plan to use Teams, part of the office 365 suite wherever possible along with Zoom.
-At no point will lessons be delivered by messenger/whatsapp/facetime etc.
+We use Teams, part of the Office 365 suite, wherever possible along with Zoom.
+At no point will lessons be delivered by messenger/whatsapp/facetime, etc.